Online MBA in Kansas

-The courses aim at making leaders out of students.
-Core learning areas include: Accounting, Sales & Marketing, Entrepreneurship, Finance, Small Business Management, Education Management, Human Resources Management, Operations Management, and Project Management.
+The courses aim to make leaders out of students.
+Core learning areas include Accounting, Sales & Marketing, Entrepreneurship, Finance, Small Business Management, Education Management, Human Resources Management, Operations Management, and Project Management.
 Students need to complete a total of 36 credit hours for the program.
-The total duration of the program is 24 months or 2 years.
+The total duration of the program is 24 months or two years.

 9. Friends University

 Friends University offers an ACBSP accredited online MBA program.
-The program follows an approach that is the same as the traditional MBA.
-Students learn business skills through collaborative projects, case studies, simulations, and individual projects.
+The program follows an approach that is the same as its traditional MBA, wherein students learn business skills through collaborative projects, case studies, simulations, and individual projects.
 The program prepares students for leadership roles in business.

-There are several concentrations offered as part of the program.
-The concentrations include: Business Analytics, Accounting, Change Management, Supply Chain & Logistics Management, Health Care Leadership, Business Law, and Management Information Systems.
+There are several concentrations offered as part of the program, including Business Analytics, Accounting, Change Management, Supply Chain & Logistics Management, Health Care Leadership, Business Law, and Management Information Systems.

 Students need to complete a total of 36 credit hours for the program.
 The time required to complete the program is 24 months or two years.